fervartel/tf-gcp-single-instance/README.md

 - [Terraform](https://www.terraform.io/)
 - [tf-modules](https://github.com/fervartel/tf-modules)
-- Key ID (JSON file in the same TF project directory) for the Service Account corresponding to the GCP project you are working with.
+- Key ID (JSON file in your home directory) for the Service Account corresponding to the GCP project you are working with.

 ## Advantages
 The main advantage of using Terraform as IaC provider is the fact of being Cloud agnostic with support for multiple Cloud (as other services) providers.